hildecorp/redbellydaotask25/README.md

 - Load Proposal #26, rejected, fills the form from the real "Continuation of Long-Term Marketing and PR Campaign with FINPR" submission.
 - Load Proposal #20, passed, fills the form from the real "Marketing Press Only: FINPR Agency" submission.

-Clicking Run Pre-Screening produces a pass or flag for each of the 11 criteria, a one-line reason on every flag, and the same Constitution or Code of Conduct citation link used in Section 03.
+Clicking Run Pre-Screening produces a pass or flag for each of the 11 criteria, a one-line reason on every flag, and the same Constitution or Code of Conduct citation used in Section 03.
+Reasons are substance checks: missing fields, amounts over a ratified cap, a group outside the ratified list, never a word count.
 Criteria 08 and 11 are always labelled informational and never contribute to a fail state.
 A summary line reads "X of 11 passed."
 The tool never issues an overall accept or reject verdict, that stays with the council.

 ## Demo proposals